DNA-and-Natural-Algorithms-Group/PathwayElaboration/README.md

   - Set the  PYTHONPATH evironment variable to point to the multistrand_modified  directory.
 For example, in openSUSE, you can use the following command: ' export PYTHONPATH="${PYTHONPATH}:path/to/multistrand_modified" '.

 For efficiently solving system of linear equations:
-- Install scikits.umfpack.
+- Don't forget to install scikits.umfpack.
-- Turn of multithreading for the matrix solvers as follows:
+- And turn of multithreading for the matrix solvers as follows:
   - export MKL_NUM_THREADS=1
   - export NUMEXPR_NUM_THREADS=1
   - export OMP_NUM_THREADS=1